LESSEN-Project/mirrortest/README.md

 ### Step 2: Create a GitHub Action in Your Repository

 1. **Add a Workflow File**:
-   - In your repository, navigate to `.github/workflows/`.
+   - In your repository, navigate to `.github/workflows/`. (create these directories if required)
    - Create a file named `mirror.yml` and paste the following code:

      ```yaml